-The LTC2460/LTC2462 transmit the conversion result and receive the start of conversion command through a synchronous 2-, 3- or 4-wire interface.
-This interface can be used during the CONVERT and SLEEP states to assess the conversion status and during the DATA OUTPUT state to read the conversion result, and to trigger a new conversion.
+The LTC2470/LTC2472 transmit the conversion result and receive the start of conversion command through a synchronous 2-, 3- or 4-wire interface.
+This interface can be used during the DATA OUTPUT state to read the conversion result, program sleep and speed mode, and to trigger a new conversion.